JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 #### Build a PC to PlayStation cable ####

 My PC to PlayStation cable was built from [this awesome guide][16].
 I'll elaborate on some of the details here as I think I used slightly different components to what is suggested in the guide.
 One thing to note is that there seems to be two types of cable detailed on the internet.
-A 'PSXSerial' cable and a SIOCON cable I build here.
-The SIOCON cable will work in all situations but the PSXSerial only works in some cases (because it lacks hand shaking lines).
+A 'PSXSerial' type cable and a SIOCON type cable I build here.
+The difference between the two is that the SIOCON cable will work in all situations but the PSXSerial cable only works in some cases (because it lacks hand shaking lines).
 It requires extra effort but I want my options to be open later so I built the fully SIOCONs compatable cable.

 First thing I did was grab a [PlayStation Link Cable from eBay][17][^6] and chop it in half.
 I needed to figure out which of the 8 wires in the cable are used for which lines/signals.
 As a side note, the PlayStation serial I/O port looks to use a bastardized RS-232 protocol[^7] running at Half Duplex with some of the signals inverted (I could be wrong here, don't take my word for it).
-This means we have 8 lines/wires/signals to work out.
+The RS-232 protocol defines 8 signals and the link cable has 8 wires, so it looked like I had a 1-to-1 match.
+I just needed match the the following signals to each wire.

 * GND - Ground (not interesting)
 * TXD - Transmitted Data